Ilyes-Azni/SA-w-NLP/README.md

 Bonne lecture ;) ! a + pour de nouveaux projets, j'essaierai d'en upload plus souvent, même les plus inutiles.

 PS : si le .ipynb n'apparaît pas, pensez à passer par nbviewer.org et copy paste l'url du notebook

+J'ai exporter le notebook avec les output complet de mon dataset, autant dire que ça fait une longue page, j'uploaderai une version raccourcie du notebook sous peu.

+## // English version //

+Sentiment Analysis using NLP

+This project is part of my data science/data analysis portfolio.
+It's not the first one I've done, but it's the first one I'm posting, although as of today (March 11, 2023) it's not finished unlike the others.

+Anyway...

+What is sentiment analysis?
+Well, good question.
+I had this discussion with my fiancée and put like that, we're not really talking about the revolution of the century...
+But let's explain it anyway.

+# Sentiment Analysis

+Sentiment analysis is a way to define the overall tone of a speech.
+This type of analysis allows, among other things, to understand the shortcomings of a business or other.
+In my case (I study education sciences), I would use this approach more in the context of my thesis, which deals with the use of social media in education.
+Such an analysis would allow, among an x sample of teachers, how many percentages of them are in favor of using social media in their teaching and vice versa.
+In short, a very interesting NLP technique for the humanities in general.

+In the case of this project, we identify a textual dataset that deals with cinema...
+I won't say more.

+This project is read-only in the form of a Jupyter Notebook.
+Feel free to use the code if you want!

+Happy reading!
+Stay tuned for new projects, I'll try to upload them more often, even the most useless ones.

+PS: If the .ipynb doesn't appear, remember to use nbviewer.org and copy and paste the notebook's URL.

+I exported the notebook with the complete output of my dataset, which means it's a long page.
+I'll upload a shortened version of the notebook soon.